 Have you ever wondered why we all get sick in the winter?
 Part of the problem is that we spend more time indoors where our air quality is actually worse than it is outside.
 Luckily, there’s no shortage of ways to improve air quality.
 Find the one that works best for you with Heating Specialties.

 Take one more step to ensure your family stay happy and healthy this winter.
 Say goodbye to making a beeline for your cough drops or cold medicine as soon as open your front door.
 With improved indoor air quality, you can lounge on all those fuzzy pillows you purchased in tip #5 instead.

 Pinterest has a point about string lights.
 When it stays darker longer during the winter months (and we all forget what sunlight feels like), the soft lighting from string lights provides a cozy alternative.

 2. Add Flameless Candles for Ambience

 On the same note, flameless candles add all the warmth of traditional candles but without risk of forgetting to blow them out before you fall asleep.
-Cozy up responsibly with battery-operated candles that feature a realistic flicker like this set from Amazon.
+Cozy up responsibly with battery-operated candles that feature a realistic flicker.